A thermodynamical description of third grade fluid mixtures: A solution of thermodynamical restrictions

 it follows that the inequalities \eqref{ineqfinal} are satisfied if

-we notice that the viscosity coefficients, $\tau_6$ and $\tau_{12}$, result non-negative as physics prescribes.
+as one expects, the viscosity coefficients, $\tau_6$ and $\tau_{12}$, to be physically meaningful, are non-negative.

-Finally, for the three-dimensional case of a binary non-reacting mixture that acts as a viscous Korteweg fluid, described by the mass density of the mixture, the concentration of one constituent, the barycentric velocity and the specific internal energy of the whole mixture, all the thermodynamical restrictions arising from the exploitation of the entropy principle are solved.
-Furthermore, all the results above detailed allow us to characterize the constitutive functions involved in the model.
+Finally, for the three-dimensional case of a binary non-reacting mixture that behaves as a viscous Korteweg fluid, described by the mass density of the mixture, the concentration of one constituent, the barycentric velocity and the specific internal energy of the whole mixture, all the thermodynamical restrictions arising from the exploitation of the entropy principle are solved.
+Furthermore, all the results above detailed allow us to characterize the constitutive functions involved in the model, and complete the proof. \end{proof}

+As a final remark, let us check how the model we considered may be useful to investigate phase transitions \cite{Fabrizio-Giorgi-Morro-2006,Lowengrub-Truskinovsky,Heida-Malek-Rajagopal,morro2006,morro2007}; as a consequence, we derive an evolution equation for a phase-field (the concentration $c$, in our setting) encompassing the classical Cahn-Hilliard equation.
+To this end, by restricting ourselves to a situation not too far from equilibrium, we consider a semilinear approximation of Eq.~(\ref{modelequations})$_2$, \emph{i.e.}, we neglect the product of any couple of spatial or time derivatives \cite{COP-2016}.